1. Hello, Resilient

 git clone https://github.com/EricSpencer00/Resilient.git

-cd Resilient/resilient
+cd Resilient

 docker run --rm ghcr.io/ericspencer00/resilient:latest --help